A court in Guatemala has sentenced a prominent journalist to 6 years in jail

 The Committee to Protect of Journalists, a New York-based advocacy group, described the conviction as "shameful" and a "stark testament to the erosion of freedom of speech in the country."

-More than 20 journalists have fled Guatemala in the past year, according to a journalists' collective that uses the hashtag #NoNosCallarán.
+More than 20 journalists have fled the country in the past year, according to a journalists' collective that uses the hashtag #NoNosCallarán, Spanish for "They won't silence us."

+The government of Guatemalan President Alejandro Giammattei has insisted there is freedom of the press in Guatemala and denied any political motivation in the Zamora case, according to news reports.

 Rights groups in Guatemala say the courts are being used by the country's elite to settle political scores.
 They say the Zamora trial is a symbol of Guatemala's decaying democracy.